duke24k/self-driving-car-nd/p3/README.md

 ![alt text][image8]

 The model did not run after the first training.
-I trained my model several times and made the model run on the first track.
-However, it
-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I trained my model several times and made the model run on the first track except only one problem area.
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover.
+These images show what a recovery looks like pulling away from the wall.

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data sat, I did
+- convert color space to YUV
+- random darken
+- vertical shift and/or horizontal shift
+- horizontal flipping
+- crop

 ![alt text][image9]
 ![alt text][image10]
 ![alt text][image11]
 ![alt text][image12]

 ####Training